ipni/specs/IPNI.md

 IPNI nodes are responsible for continuously listening to provider announcements.
 Once they receive an announcement, they fetch the advertisement and walk its chain to effectively construct the current list of content hosted by the provider.
-Because the advertisements themselves are immutable, IPNI nodes can infer seem from unseen advertisements and only walk the portion of the chain that has not seen before.
+Because the advertisements themselves are immutable, IPNI nodes can infer seen from unseen advertisements and only walk the portion of the chain that has not seen before.
 This property enables efficient traversal of the chain and allows IPNI nodes to tolerate very long ad chains as long as they continuously listen to advertisements and stay relatively close to the chain's _head_, i.e. the latest advertisement in the chain.